Frontpoint Home Security Review

 What’s Included with Frontpoint?

-Despite Frontpoint’s inflexible monitoring pricing, we can still say that Frontpoint offers some flexibility – or rather, scalability.
+Okay, so Frontpoint’s monitoring subscriptions aren’t the most flexible, but when it comes to equipment, Frontpoint offers a lot of flexibility and scalability.
 Every Frontpoint system can have up to 80 sensors and over 200 smart home devices, making it a good security system for large homes.
 For comparison, SimpliSafe security systems can handle up to 100 devices and offer no smart home support besides Alexa and Google Home integrations.

 - 1 hub